Welfare & support

 - To give you advice about the Lions’ Network, a network of former students of the College now working in a diverse range of fields in Britain and beyond and who are willing to help you network in a field you are interested in and to give you career advice.

 - Your participation in and support for the scholarly life of the College.

 To succeed, the mentoring relationship must be two-way.
 Your Mentor is expected to engage with you through a Framework of Mentor-led activity; in turn you are expected to develop a professional but friendly relationship to engage with him or her.
 If that relationship breaks down, Mentors and students are expected to bring the issues to the attention of the Senior Tutor.

 What you can expect from your College Mentor:

 - to support you in reflecting on and reviewing your academic progress, personal skills and future employability and personal development;

-- to help you engage with SHAPED, the Hatfield Award for Personal Development and the Lions’ Network;
+- to help you engage with SHAPED, the Hatfield Award for Personal Development.
+College scholarly activities, including the College Module, volunteering, and the Lions’ Network;

-- to help you identify areas of strength and opportunities for improving;
+- to help you identify areas of strength and opportunities for improvement;

 - to help you reflect and be able to assess your own achievements;